 TD: The crisp, sweet, reliable, versatile and never-endingly useful apple is my favorite piece of produce.
 My love for the apple was solidified last fall after I had the opportunity to harvest and process over 500 pounds of Spartan and Red Delicious apples from a neighborhood tree.
 We spent days making all things apple: pie filling, sauce, butter, juice, leather, chips and cider that have carried us through fruitless winter days.
 It was an incredible effort and worth it down to the last apple.

-Starting on Earth Day, we’ll be giving out special “Golden Ticket” Abeegos to lucky customers.
+Starting on Earth Day, we’ll be giving out a special “Golden Ticket” Abeegos to lucky customers.
 Keep an eye on your box starting April 22nd!